Weekly Fat Loss Analysis: Pros and Cons of 1% Body Weight vs 1–2 Pounds Reduction

 Remember, this is the max rate and it’s usually better to lose weight slowly since rapid weight loss poses risks, and you’re more likely to gain back the weight.

-For this reason, we’ll cover how to lose weight without exceeding the safe maximum rate, how to keep the weight off, and how much weight you can lose without exercising.
+For this reason, we’ll cover ways to lose weight without exceeding the safe maximum rate, ways to keep the weight off, and the amount of weight you can lose without exercising.

-How Much Fat Can You Lose in a Week?
+How Much Fat Can You Shed in a Week?
 Is It Better to Lose 1% Body Fat vs 1-2 Pounds per Week?

 How much body fat can you lose in a week is largely dependent on one’s starting weight.
-When losing weight, it is common to want to maximize fat loss per week to reach goal weight sooner and people often find themselves wondering how to get skinny fast or–even more urgently–how to lose belly fat overnight.1
+When focusing on weight loss, many aim to maximize weekly fat loss to achieve their goal weight sooner, often pondering on ways to get skinny fast or, more urgently, ways to lose belly fat overnight.2

 However, this might not be the best goal, as people with gradual and steady weight loss (about 1 to 2 pounds per week) are more likely to keep the weight off.